Creating a Sauna

 I cut 1" × 1/2" exterior stops and primed/painted all sides before installation, cutting a small weep hole for drainage.
 I caulked each piece (leaving a gap for the weep hole) and then brad-nailed in place.

-I placed the sash in the RO and wedged interior stops against the glass with two beads of sealant — leaving a gap on the outer bead for drainage.
-This time I used a high-temperature silicone sealant — it's important not to use standard caulk anywhere that gets hot!
+I placed the sash in the RO and wedged interior stops against the glass with two beads of sealant, leaving a gap on the outer bead for drainage.
+This time I used a high-temperature silicone sealant.
+It's important not to use standard caulk anywhere that gets hot!

 09 — Insulation & Vapor Barrier